mstksg/inCode/copy/entries/type-levels.md

-This is the "[existential typeclass antipattern][palmer]", but since we are talking about different ways we can tease the type system, it's probably worth mentioning!
-Note that `Show` is a bit silly of a typeclass to use in this context because a `Sigma Showable` is equivalent to just a `String`: once you match on the constructor to get the value, the only thing you can do with the value is `show` it anyway.
+This is the "[existential typeclass antipattern][palmer]", but since we are talking about different ways we can tease the type system, it's probably worth mentioning.
+In particular, `Show` is a silly typeclass to use in this context because a `Sigma Showable` is equivalent to just a `String`: once you match on the constructor to get the value, the only thing you can do with the value is `show` it anyway.